Economic history of Iran

 The government's long-term objectives since the revolution have been economic independence, full employment, and a comfortable standard of living for citizens, but at the end of the 20th century, the country's economy faced many obstacles.
 Iran's population more than doubled between 1980 and 2000 and grew increasingly younger.
 Although a relatively large number of Iranians are farmers, agricultural production has consistently fallen since the 1960s.
 By the late 1990s, Iran had become a major importer of food.
 At that time, economic hardship in the countryside resulted in vast numbers of people moving to cities.

 The eight-year war with Iraq claimed at least 300,000 Iranian lives and injured more than 500,000.
 The cost of the war to the country's economy was some $500 billion.
 After hostilities with Iraq ceased in 1988, the government tried to develop the country's communication, transportation, manufacturing, health care, education and energy sectors (including its prospective nuclear power facilities), and began the process of integrating its communication and transportation infrastructure with that of neighboring states.

-Since 2004, Supreme Leader Khamenei and President Ahmadinejad have tried to implement reforms that will lead to the privatization of Iran but they haven't worked out yet, making Iran a command economy in transition towards a market economy.